12 Stress Transformation

 𝜎y = Average normal stress in the y-direction, prior to any transformation [Pa, psi]

-Once the angles associated with the planes of extreme stresses are determined, they can be substituted into the stress transformation equation of Section 12.1 along with the stresses in the given plane to find the principal stresses and max/min shear stress.
+Once the angles associated with the planes of extreme stresses are determined, they can be substituted into Equation 12.1 or Equation 12.2 along with the stresses in the given plane to find the principal stresses and max/min shear stress.

 A few calculation details that it will be helpful to remember are: